kineticfire-labs/git-conventional-commits-hooks/README.md

 # Approach

+## Standardized Commit Messages

 git-conventional-commits-hooks adopts the [Conventional Commits specification](https://www.conventionalcommits.org/) to achieve **standardized commit messages**.
 The specification defines the format and content for a commit message.

 The first line, the title line, is required and includes a *type*, *scope*, and *description*.
-- *type*: An enumerated value that indicates the intent of the commit, e.g. a feature, bug fix, etc.  Required.
+- *type*: The type of the commit, where *type* is an enumerated value that indicates the intent of the commit, e.g. a feature, bug fix, etc.  Required.
-- *scope*: An enumerated value that indicates what is affected by the commit.
+- *scope*: The scope of the commit, where *scope* is an enumerated value that indicates what is affected by the commit.
 Required, although Conventional Commits says optional.
 - *description*: Succintly describes the commit.
 Required.

-The body is optional.
+The optional body provides additional detail about the commit.
-- If no body, then the title line represents the entirety of the commit
+- If no body is provided, then the title line represents the entirety of the commit
-- If a body is provided, then an empty line must separate the title line from the body
+- If a body is present, then an empty line must separate the title line from the body

 A breaking change is indicated by either an exclamation point after the closing parenthesis after the scope and before the colon e.g. `(<scope>)!: <description>`, by putting `BREAKING CHANGE: <description>` into the body, or both.